Bema

 In survey after survey, citizens in established democracies express deep dissatisfaction—not with the idea of democracy, but with how it works in practice.
 Trust in parliaments, parties, and public institutions has reached historic lows across Europe and the Americas.
 The Eurobarometer consistently shows that while over 80% of EU citizens value democracy in principle, fewer than 50% are satisfied with how it functions in their country.

 Many observers diagnose 'participation fatigue,' but the evidence tells a different story.
-When participation is symbolic—when citizens are consulted but their input vanishes into institutional void—engagement drops.
-But when participation is meaningful and binding, people respond with surprising deliberative quality.
+When participation is symbolic—when citizens are consulted but their input vanishes into an institutional void—engagement drops.
+When participation has a visible path, a clear response, and a connection to real decisions, people respond with surprising deliberative quality.
 Ireland's Citizens' Assembly (2016–2018) showed that randomly selected citizens, given structured time and information, could tackle issues as complex as abortion rights and climate policy with nuance that elected legislators had avoided for decades.

 The real crisis is not civic incapacity.
 It is the absence of channels that convert citizen contributions into visible, traceable decisions.
 People disengage not because they do not care, but because the feedback loop between effort and outcome is broken.